VNG-Realisatie/nlx/CONTRIBUTING.md

   * The Slack workspace is reserved for the team
   * Slack is high traffic but topics strictly separated in channels

 #### 3.3.3.
-Appear.in
+Whereby.com
   * Since the team does not work in one location every day, we organise our stand ups via video calls.
-We use https://appear.in for this
+We use https://whereby.com for this
   * Stand ups last 15 - 20 minutes.
 We focus on sharing what every did and what will be done that day, with the occasional exchange about impediments
   * In case the Sprint Backlog needs to be renegotiated (i.e. the scope of the sprint goal is changed), this is done during the standup
-  * Appear.in is used for one-on-one communication between team members as well
+  * Whereby.com is used for one-on-one communication between team members as well

 ---